cfujiname/bookmark-challenge/README.md

 11. Connect TablePlus to your database if you want

---> for the testing enviroment, create a database and table with the same columns
+--> for the testing enviroment, create a database and table with the same columns --> refactor .all method to accept the test database environment as well as add requirements in spec_helper (ENV['RACK_ENV'] = 'test')
+--> refactor unit test to accept a test database connection --> setup database to clear test database at each call (spec/setup_test_database.rb) --> populate spec and feature tests with the connection to the test database --> change requirements in spec_helper to access the setup_test_database file each time before the tests run --> be aware that your setup_test_database file has a bethod with the same name to be able to run

 ## User story 2